Category: Arizona

 We thought this seven room pueblo constructed of petrified wood was really neat!
 We walked all around it and looked up close at the walls.
 It’s called The Agate House and they think this was a single family home built sometime between 1050 and 1300.
 When they found it, they thought it was unique, but they’ve found several other pueblo structures built from petrified wood within the park.

 These logs were so big!
 In the photo above, you can see how long one of these logs really is.
-Jerl and two of the boys are standing at one end while Littlest is at the other.
+Jerl, Alex and Charlie are standing at one end while Nicholas is at the other.
 The log stretches between them.

 Did you know that Petrified Forest National Park is the only National Park unit to protect a section of Route 66?
 They’ve got this 1932 Studebaker sitting where Route 66 originally cut right through the park.